-Provide financial incentives to make construction of affordable housing economically feasible by applying for state and federal subsidies.
+Provide financial incentives to make construction of affordable housing for extremely low-, very low-, low-, and moderate-income households economically feasible by applying for state and federal subsidies.
 The City will make use of all available programs for which it is eligible to apply and for which eligible projects have been identified.
 The City will assist nonprofit housing corporations and for-profit developers in applying for state and federal funds for eligible projects (i.e., HOME Program and Community Block Development Grants).